 JOE CRUZ - Joe was born on September 7, 1946, on a farm near Caldwell, TX, but he wasn’t alone.
 He had a twin brother named Jessie.
 All in all, Joe had 11 siblings (3 sets of twins).
 He wrote his first song while raking hay on a John Deere tractor.
 Guess you could say he was country.
 He must have been around 14 yrs old.
 When he was 15, he joined a band from Bryan, TX, called Johnny and the Diamonds.
 After a couple of years, he formed his own band “The Romans”.
 They played country, soul, and popular music of the 60’s in dancehalls all over Central Texas.
 After a stint in the Air Force, he ended up in Houston and started Joe Cruz and the Cruisers in 1969.
 He signed with Gilley’s during the Urban Cowboy days and when his contract was up, he moved to Ft Worth in 1984.
 A few years later, he met with a dozen or so people in the back room of the White Elephant Saloon and they talked about forming the Fort Worth Songwriters’ Association.
 With his friend Bob Bryan, Joe pushed until they gained 501(c)(3) non-profit status.
 Bob and Joe wrote quite a few songs too.
 Joe is retired now, but still love to write and help young writers learn the art.
 You can find his CD at www.cdbaby.com/joehenrycruz .

-THEODORE A. HENNING II - Theodore A Henning II is a self-styled folk artist; musician and singer who lives in Texas.
-His musical interests span several genre for which he writes his original music and compositions.
-His complete bio and discography can be viewed at http://www.cdbaby.com/artist/theodoreahenningii.
-Follow his ruminations at www.theodoreahenningii.wordpress.com.
+THEODORE A. HENNING II - Theodore A. Henning II is a self-styled folk artist, musician and singer who lives in Fort Worth, Texas.
+His musical interests span several genres for which he writes his original music compositions.
+His complete bio and discography can be view at www.theodoreahenningii.com.
+Follow his ruminations blogs at http://www.wideastexas.com.
+Additionally, his recorded music can be found on Facebook (search his full name), Amazon, iTunes and other streaming sites.
+Check his website above for current gigs and info.

 MEL STRAIT - “I started playing guitar at age 7.
 It’s hard to know exactly when I wrote my first song.
 I suppose that depends on how one interprets the definition of writing”.
 Juggling multiple career objectives has always just been part of the game as Mel Strait performed musically, worked radio and TV, and eventually settled into academia.
 Along a career path almost as crooked as an Arkansas country road, there were several near misses with mainstream music success, opportunities to focus on announcing, and a lot of personal satisfaction producing television programming and guiding students to successful careers of their own in TV.
 Through it all, music has been the thread that stitched the pieces together.
 The writing has expanded to include music beds for commercials, soundtracks for presentations and programs as well as traditional songs to be performed live or heard in recordings.
 “With all the changes in the technology of music, keeping up can alter the focus of a serious musician.”
 Although commercial success has eluded Mel for now, opportunities are always just around the corner.
 He is convinced his years of networking will eventually offer him lucrative commercial opportunities.